nais/doc/docs/observability/frontend/README.md

 If you depend on this, you should exclude it from your build system.

-An environment variable, `NAIS_FRONTEND_TELEMETRY_COLLECTOR_URL` containing the same information, for use cases where you are able to use an environment variable directly, this will also contain the correct url on a per dev/prod environment basis.
+An environment variable, `NAIS_FRONTEND_TELEMETRY_COLLECTOR_URL` containing the same information, for use cases where you are able to use an environment variable directly, will also contain the correct url on a per environment basis.

 ## Framework integrations